Skeeter Davis: Illness and death

 In August 1988, Davis was diagnosed with breast cancer.
 She underwent a mastectomy of her right breast to treat the cancer and was in remission for several years before having a recurrence in 1996.

 In 2001, Davis became incapacitated by her breast cancer, which had metastasized.
-The following year, she made her final performance at the Grand Ole Opry, performing "The End of the World".
-She died of breast cancer in a Nashville, Tennessee, hospice on September 19, 2004, aged 72.
+The following year, she made her final performance on the Grand Ole Opry, performing "The End of the World".
+She died of breast cancer in a Nashville hospice on September 19, 2004, aged 72.
 She is interred at Williams Memorial Gardens in Franklin, Tennessee.

 Legacy

 Davis's song "The End of the World" has been named as a major influence on several artists: Among them are Lou Reed, and 21st-century singer-songwriter Lana Del Rey, both of whom named it among their favorite recordings of all time.
 Bob Dylan also recorded a version of "I Forgot More Than You'll Ever Know" featuring the Davis Sisters' arrangements on his 1970 album Self Portrait.
 "The End of the World" was also used in the popular video game Fallout 4.

 Nina Gordon, formerly of Veruca Salt, also covered the song on her 2000 album Tonight and the Rest of My Life.

-Davis penned nearly 70 songs over the course of her career, and earned two BMI awards: for "Set Him Free" and "My Last Date With You", the latter also recorded by Ann-Margret, Pat Boone, Kay Starr, Joni James, and several others, in addition to Davis' original hit version.
+Davis penned nearly 70 songs over the course of her career, and earned two BMI awards, for "Set Him Free" and "My Last Date with You", the latter also recorded by Ann-Margret, Pat Boone, Kay Starr, Joni James, and several others, in addition to Davis' original hit version.
 Deborah Harry recorded a remake of Davis' version in 1993 featuring Michael Stipe, a long-time Davis fan.
 (Conway Twitty wrote new lyrics for the instrumental in 1972 as "Lost Her Love (On Our Last Date)", which reached number one on the country chart, as did Emmylou Harris' remake of Twitty's version in 1983 retitled "Lost His Love (On Our Last Date)".)